JasonFantl/JasonFantl.github.io/_posts/2024-08-01-Collision-Avoidance.md

 ![A point and cone to circle, with a vector in the circle and one out](point_VO.png){: .center w="300" }

-If instead of a point we consider a circle moving, we need to add an extra step.
+If instead of a point we consider the valid velocities of a circle, we need to add an extra step.
 First notice that for any two circles that are just touching, if we shrink the radius of one and increase the radius of the other in equal parts, the circles will still be touching.
 This means for the sake of the cone calculation we can shrink our robot down to a point as long as we increase the radius of other robots by the same amount, and we reduced the problem to a point and circle (for more general shapes, look into the [Minkowski Sum](https://en.wikipedia.org/wiki/Minkowski_addition)).

 ![A circle and cone to circle](circle_VO.png){: .center w="300" }